chrisnurse/vizwright/sample-apps/readme.md

+# About this folder

-# This folder contains technically simple but visually complex sample applications for testing purposes.
+This folder contains technically simple but visually complex sample applications for testing purposes.